 What's Single Sign-on and how does it work?

 Single Sign-on (SSO) is a mechanism that allows users to sign up and sign in to various websites and software services with a single set of credentials, acting as sort of a bridge between them.
-In other words, with SSO, users can safely authenticate themselves across multiple independent apps and websites with a single set of credentials instead of defining and memorising different details for each of these places. 😃
+In other words, with SSO, users can safely authenticate themselves across multiple independent apps and websites with a single set of credentials instead of defining and memorizing different details for each of these places. 😃

 When you go to Spotify and see the button to "Sign up with Facebook", that's a classic example of a single sign-on solution.
-Another is being able to access YouTube, Gmail, Google Analytics and other Google products via a single Google account.
+Another is being able to access YouTube, Gmail, Google Analytics, and other Google products via a single Google account.

 The main difference from traditional login methods is the ease of access.
-As a centralised login approach, SSO saves time by eliminating the need to reenter one's username and password (or whatever other authentication pair was put in place) and is much easier to manage, as users need only remember one master password and identifier, and, in case they forget them, a single recovery request is sufficient. 😌
+As a centralized login approach, SSO saves time by eliminating the need to reenter one's username and password (or whatever other authentication pair was put in place) and is much easier to manage, as users need only remember one master password and identifier, and, in case they forget them, a single recovery request is sufficient. 😌

 Furthermore, with Single Sign-on, users have the option of creating a new account through just a few clicks by selecting their preferred compatible platform (for instance, LinkedIn).
 That's because, instead of being prompted to enter a password and an identifier, they're redirected to an external identity provider in order to authenticate, whereby, behind the scenes, said platform will provide just enough data about them to automatically fill in the registration form and verify their identity.
-Upon receiving proof that the user in question is real, the new account will be created in the service provider.
+Upon receiving proof that the user in question is real, the new account will be created by the service provider.
 Then, after the first login, SSO will take care of always confirming that the person really is who they claim they are, for once they sign in once, they won't have to do so again. 💫

 How does Single Sign-on apply to Full Fabric?

 FULL FABRIC supports Single Sign-on with SAML 2.0.
-"SAML" stands for "Security Assertion Markup Language" and is a protocol for securely and successfully exchanging user authentication and authorisation data from an identity provider to a service provider. ⚡️
+"SAML" stands for "Security Assertion Markup Language" and is a protocol for securely and successfully exchanging user authentication and authorization data from an identity provider to a service provider. ⚡️

 Currently, Full Fabric supports social single sign-on via LinkedIn, which you can read about here, and institutional single sign-on through your school's official website: